slackapi/deno-slack-api/docs/triggers/trigger-generic-inputs.md

   name: "Get Triggers List",
   description: "Starts the workflow to request time off",
   workflow: "#/workflows/list_trigger_workflow",
-  inputs: {    //The inputs parameter will now have typeahead based on the Workflow definition being passed in.
+  inputs: {    //The inputs parameter will now have typeahead based on the workflow definition being passed in.
     a_input: {
       value: "test_value"
     }